QueenOfDiamondsJackOfHearts/Deliverables/README.md

 ### Step 4.
 Exploring the Data Gathering folder

 To use this notebook, you must set your own Custom Search Engine.
 A tutorial can be found: here https://developers.google.com/custom-search/docs/tutorial/creatingcse.
 This will involve both aquiring an API key, and creating an actual search engine.
 There is a relatively simple console that can be used to make search engines quickly, with the ability to create an XML file to get a particularly fine tuned search engine.
 In the current work, I have not explored this functionality in depth, but it may be interesting.
-Check the Utility module (GCS_utils) for details on the functions used to create the dataset, as well as the functions used for file manipulatio.
+Check the Utility module (GCS_utils) for details on the functions used to create the dataset, as well as the functions used for file manipulations.

 ## Notes: